How to start a hot dog cart business: your recipe for success

 Determine your cost per item

 First, calculate your exact cost for one complete hot dog.
 This includes the hot dog, the bun, and individual portions of condiments.
-Don't forget to add the cost of the wrapper and a napkin.
+Do not forget to add the cost of the wrapper and a napkin.
 Many owners miscalculate by ignoring these small but significant paper good costs.

 Your total cost per serving will likely land between $1.25 and $1.75.
 This number is your foundation for all pricing decisions.
 Get this right, and you protect your profit margin from the start.